shible77/LPG_DISTRIBUTION_MS_Latests/README.md

 # LPG Distribution Management System

 Welcome to the LPG Distribution Management System!
 This system is designed to help you manage various aspects of your LPG distribution business, including contacts, employee information, sales and purchase records, product details, stock management, accounts, and reporting.
-The project is structured with separate folders for the frontend, backend, an additional backend folder (backend1), and a folder to store SQL files (database).
+The project is structured with separate folders for the frontend, backend, an additional backend folder (backend1), and a folder to store MySql files (database).

 ## Table of Contents